codalnest/files/lgc.md

 (h) If the required number of signatures is obtained, the Comelec shall then set a date for the initiative during which the proposition shall be submitted to the registered voters in the local government unit concerned for their approval within sixty (60) days from the date of certification by the Comelec, as provided in subsection (g) hereof, in case of provinces and cities, forty-five (45) days in case of municipalities, and thirty (30) days in case of Barangays.
 The initiative shall then be held on the date set, after which the results thereof shall be certified and proclaimed by the Comelec.

-SECTION 123.
+Section 123.
 Effectivity of Local Propositions. - If the proposition is approved by a majority of the votes cast, it shall take effect fifteen (15) days after certification by the Comelec as if affirmative action thereon had been made by the Sanggunian and local chief executive concerned.
 If it fails to obtain said number of votes, the proposition is considered defeated.

-SECTION 124.
+Section 124.
 Limitations on Local Initiatives. - (a) The power of local initiative shall not be exercised more than once a year.

 (b) Initiative shall extend only to subjects or matters which are within the legal powers of the Sanggunians to enact.

 (c) If at any time before the initiative is held, the Sanggunian concerned adopts in to the proposition presented and the local chief executive approves the same, the initiative shall be canceled.
 However, those against such action may, if they so desire, apply for initiative in the manner herein provided.

-SECTION 125.
+Section 125.
 Limitations upon Sanggunians. - Any proposition or ordinance approved through the system of initiative and referendum as herein provided shall not be repealed, modified or amended by the Sanggunian concerned within six (6) months from the date of the approval thereof, and may be amended, modified or repealed by the Sanggunian within three (3) years thereafter by a vote of three-fourths (3/4) of all its members: Provided, That in case of Barangays, the period shall be eighteen (18) months after the approval thereof.

-SECTION 126.
+Section 126.
 Local Referendum Defined. - Local referendum is the legal process whereby the registered voters of the local government units may approve, amend or reject any ordinance enacted by the Sanggunian.
 The local referendum shall be held under the control and direction of

 the Comelec within sixty (60) days in case of provinces and cities, forty-five (45) days in case of municipalities and thirty (30) days in case of Barangays.
 The Comelec shall certify and proclaim the results of the said referendum.

-SECTION 127.
+Section 127.
 Authority of Courts. - Nothing in this Chapter shall prevent or preclude the proper courts from declaring null and void any proposition approved pursuant to this Chapter for violation of the Constitution or want of capacity of the Sanggunian concerned to enact the said measure.

-BOOK II
+## BOOK II

 LOCAL TAXATION AND FISCAL MATTERS

-TITLE I
+### TITLE I

 LOCAL GOVERNMENT TAXATION

-CHAPTER I
+#### CHAPTER I

 General Provisions